MohmedAbdAllah/SonarQube-Java-Plugin/CUSTOM_RULES_101.md

 The rules you develop will be delivered using a dedicated, custom plugin, relying on the **SonarSource Analyzer for Java API**.
 In order to start working efficiently, we provide a template Maven project that you will fill in while following this tutorial.

-Grab the template project by cloning [this repository](https://github.com/SonarSource/sonar-java) and then importing in your IDE the sub-module [java-custom-rules-examples](https://github.com/SonarSource/sonar-java/tree/master/docs/java-custom-rules-example).
+Grab the template project by cloning [this repository](https://github.com/MohmedAbdAllah/SonarQube-Java-Plugin).
 This project already contains examples of custom rules.
 Our goal will be to add an extra rule!

 ### Looking at the POM